gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 **Yeah, tell me more about people who made an impression on you when you first subscribed to Python-List and sort of what the atmosphere was.**

-So, I mean, obviously it's Tim Peters and it's Frederik Lundh.
+So, I mean, obviously it's Tim Peters and it's Fredrik Lundh.
 They were the prolific posters that I remember.
 Tim was always super excited in participating in discussions and giving his point of view and explaining things in a way that sort of invited people to participate, that provided more contributions, more discussions, which in Usenet really, I mean, that was sort of the Usenet attitude in general, right?